maxpaulus43/go-sweep/README.md

 1. `go build .`
 2. `./go-sweep`

+### Options

+- `-w 30`: width of the minefield. default 30
+- `-h 30`: height of the minefield. default 30
+- `-n 90`: number of mines. default 99
+- `-a`: use ascii character instead. by default, uses emojis to render cells

 Please feel free to make an issue if you find any problems with the game!
 Sweep on!